Substances | 6 min read

 Where Do Magic Mushrooms Grow?

 Magic mushrooms are found all around the world.
-While they’ve been found on every continent (except Antarctica), they prefer to grow in temperate to tropical rainforests where the humidity is spread out evenly over the course of the growing season.
+While they’ve been seen on every continent (except Antarctica), they prefer to grow in temperate to tropical rainforests, where humidity is evenly distributed throughout the growing season.

 Compared with savannahs, where the humidity can be concentrated in one or two “rainy” months and then absent for the rest of the year, Psilocybe mushrooms prefer a steady supply of water and nutrients.